ComposableFi/composable/book/src/nix/editing-book.md

 ## Checking your spelling

 After adding new content, you probably want to check your spelling.
-In order to do this, run the following:
+To do this, run the following:

 ```bash
 nix build ".#cspell-check"'